 MECACC members are ambassadors of the American economy, American culture and American values.

 Annually a delegation of members from AmCham Qatar Board of Governors, led by Chairman Robert Hager, make their way to Washington D.C.
 These Doorknock missions are a forum for the American Chamber of Commerce in Qatar to discuss relevant issues regarding the business and investment climate in Qatar and identify and discuss the challenges facing the private sector.
 We join the Middle East Council of American Chambers of Commerce (MECACC) with members from Oman, Bahrain, Kuwait, Iraq, Saudi Arabia, and the U.A.E. to meet with key U.S. government officials and agencies.

-The American Chamber of Commerce in Qatar chapter had the largest representation.
-Our delegation was comprised of the following individuals:
+The 2019 American Chamber of Commerce in Qatar chapter delegation was comprised of the following individuals: